Unlock the 3 secrets of ecomm success in Asia

 - User-generated content from users to the platform: e.g. product reviews

 More simply said: as a brand, develop content directly related to your point of sales.
 Feed the e-commerce platform, help them to close the sale.
-Develop content for on the e-commerce platforms to inspire the consumer, to explain your product in the benefits for the consumer.
+Develop content to inspire the consumer, to explain your product in the benefits for the consumer.
 Be more creative than boring product pictures and the standard product description.

 And use data to feed that creativity: what are the consumers' content needs, what works, what doesn't: first, second and third-party data tell you all if analyzed and interpreted correctly.

-Data usage is limited to activation.
-I don’t get why we do not use that same data for content strategy, defining audiences, and the production of content assets.
+Data usage is too often only used for content activation.
+The opportunity lies in using that same data for content strategy, defining audiences, and the production of creative content assets.

 Better usage of data

-‘Data usage is limited to activation’ Jacco mentions.
-‘I don’t get why we (in the west) do not use that same data for content strategy, defining audiences, and the production of content assets.’
+The opportunity lies in using that same data for content strategy, defining audiences, and the production of creative content assets.
 ‘Data is information and information provides insights.
-And you should use those insights in your advantage.’
+And you should use those insights to your advantage.’

-‘We are not behind in collecting data, we are simply not integrating and combining.
+‘We are missing a tremendous opportunity, as we are simply not integrating and combining these different data sources.
 Due to scattered ownership and to the costs of analyzing.
 We should break the silos of the data ownership between brand, agencies, and media to collect the first, second, and third party data.
-Then analyze to get those insights.
+Analyze to get those insights.
 And only then write the creative brief for the agency.
 Not vice versa.’

 Next to this, I (Fleur) would like to add that using data in the right way, is a skill.
 Interpretation in the right way, and using these insights for creativity (to solve the problem) is specialized work and should be done by the specialists (at the agency).